Getting StartedImprove this page

 Click on the links below to see how to use the web and mobile SDKs in your applications.

-Follow the links above to access more detailed documentation and integration instructions for the Web SDK and mobile SDKs, learn how to customise the UI and capture card details securely on your website or mobile applications.
+Follow the links above to access more detailed documentation and integration instructions for the Web SDK and mobile SDKs, learn how to customize the UI and capture card details securely on your website or mobile applications.
 Check Brands, Programs, Cards, Transactions and Webhooks sections to get an overview of the Fidel API object structure.

 Check out the API Reference to see all available requests, code examples and response payloads.